 - Fertilizers (Cannabis nutrients)

 The ultimate yield depends on the quality of the environment you create for your plants to grow.
 With a perfect growing environment, you can expect maximum yield.
-Before you decide on which light to buy, it’s essential to know all types that are available for pot indoor grow.
+Before you decide which light to buy, it’s essential to know all available types for indoor grow.
 Some of them are not used so often anymore, but it’s good to know all.

 According to Ed Rosenthal, the author of the Marijuana Grower’s Handbook, “Plants use light for several purposes including the regulation of life processes such as the initiation of flowering.
 But the most amazing thing that they do with light (which you probably know) is photosynthesis, the process that provides the foundation for most of life on Earth.”
 1

 Various terms describe the energy output of different lamps.
 Understanding the relationship between the lights and other aspects like wattage and luminance output can help you make a meaningful comparison between the products.
 There are five main types of lighting: